fineanmol/plant-tree/README.md

-🎍 Updated on Fri, 19 Dec 2025 11:07:02 GMT
+🌾 Updated on Fri, 19 Dec 2025 22:32:59 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Any fool can write code that a computer can understand."